feavel1/feavel/README.md

 Git - version management

-Jc聚合支付 (integrated payments) - Open source SDK used to receive payments with WeChat and Alipay to a merchant account.
+银联 (integrated payments) - Open source SDK used to receive payments with WeChat and Alipay to a merchant account. （TODO）